What Is the Order of Adjectives in a Sentence? An Infographic, Examples, and More…

 This restaurant serves cheese and meat bites on a wooden board as an appetizer.

-9 Adjectives of material - a water color image of a wooden board with pieces of meats and cheese on top
+a watercolor image of a wooden board with a selection of foods on top

 10. Adjectives of purpose